mtancak/PyTorch-UNet-Brain-Cancer-Segmentation/README.md

 ## Training
 The training methodology is kept very simple as complicated training is outside of scope for this example.
 I have used the PyTorch DataLoader and Dataset modules to handle the loading of the data for me.
 I have used a modified Dice Score (F1 Score) that I found in a paper that covers a similar problem https://arxiv.org/pdf/1606.04797.pdf.
 The paper claims that the modification helps to account for very imbalanced datasets by penalising the false positive prediction of the background class.
 For fun, I have used the https://twitter.com/karpathy/status/801621764144971776?lang=en Karpathy constant 3e-4 for learning, and Adam optimization.

-Preparing the Dataset
+## Preparing the Dataset
 To prepare the dataset, I’ve filtered out all of the entries of 100% healthy samples.
 As I attempted semantic segmentation, the background class is already going to be overrepresented compared to the other classes, so this pre-processing of the data should help slightly even out the classes without losing valuable data.

 Originally, I have cropped out 64x64x64 cubes around the tumor areas only.
 Although this worked well for modelling the tumor areas, the model ended up being really bad at identifying healthy areas of the brain and also labelling the “void” in the CT machine around the person, which meant that the rendered output was very poor.
 By removing this restriction, but still filtering out 100% healthy CTs, I achieved a fairly accurate model without a complicated training process.

-### Examples of output when cropping out only the tumors from the data
+#### Examples of bad output when previously training the model having cropped out only the tumors in the training data
 ![](Bad_Preparation_1.png)
 ![](Bad_Preparation_2.png)